adrianAnyansi/LeagueAutoTimer/README.md

 # FAQ
 ## How does this work?
-In the background, the script is taking screenshots of the video and checking parts of the image to determine whether its in game, in ban phase, replay, etc. That info gets passed to the TIMER window by WebRTC, which is a P2P connection directly from your PC to router back to PC.
+In the background, the script is taking screenshots of the video and checking parts of the image for the overlay of the game, ban phase, replay, etc. That info gets passed to the TIMER window by WebRTC, which is a P2P connection directly from your PC to router back to PC.
 I'm using OCRAD.js for text recognition since its faster than Tesseract for realtime.

 ## Can this be done on a live-view site?
 Why not make a new website instead of a script?
 **No.**

 Once a video is embedded, its locked off from any other script on that website.
 Without doing some crazy proxying, I can't screenshot the video.
 So it's run on the YouTube/Twitch website, which acts like the script is from YT/Twitch itself.

-There are 3 options: Run in Console, Use proxies (which YT will not like) or use a Browser extension with extended.
-Imo it's the easiest one.
+Essentially there are 3 options: Run in Console, Use proxies (which YT will not like) or use a Browser extension.
+This is the easiest one.

 ## Is it secure?
 Yes, all data but one goes directly between browser windows.
 The script opens a WebSocket under a random password for signalling and closes it after 10s.
 And if opened in Incognito mode, the script can only access the Youtube video.
+The code is public so you can see what it does.

 ## Will you update this for LCS/LEC/LCK/LPL/etc?
 Probably not- there's a lot of manual work in determining each phase, i.e I can't use the minimap to track GAME phase since that is removed during PIP/camera work, I need to note the timer location for every timed phase, etc. This differs per broadcast team, and BAN phase differs per region.
 If I can make the phase discovery more efficient with automation, then perhaps.
 Likely I'll update this for international tournaments